 There are various ways in which natural gas can be stored, all of which come at some cost to the owner or user of the asset.
 Prior to technology advancements which brought about Liquified natural gas (LNG) and Compressed natural gas (CNG) storage into the mix, the location in which large volume storage could be developed was dependent on geology.
 The most common types of traditional natural gas storage are previously depleted gas wells & reservoirs, underground salt caverns formations, or aquifers; each one requiring specific geological conditions and each having its own physical characteristics and economics to operate.
 Although the exact amount of storage capacity in the continental U.S. isn’t known, the EIA estimates a maximum of 4.3 Trillion cubic feet of natural gas can be stored at any point in time.
 Each week, the EIA reports the amount of natural gas injected into or withdrawn out of storage and breaks the report down into five different regions, with ~84% of storage capability existing in the South Central, Midwest, and East regions (Exhibit A).

-There are several ways in which one can calculate the value of storage.
+There are several ways in which one can calculate the value of natural gas storage.
 Here are the most common:

 1. Intrinsic value: The most common way to value storage is to calculate the differential in price between the injected cost and the withdrawal cost, less any carrying cost of capital used to purchase the gas and hold it in storage until withdrawals occur.
 In the typical forward market, there is a seasonal discount to the summer (injection) season vs. the higher winter (withdrawal) season due to supply being greater than demand in the summer and demand being greater than supply in the winter.
 The chart below shows the last 12 months of supply vs demand and the need for natural gas storage.